zowe/docs-site/docs/user-guide/mvd-configuration.md

 ## Configuration file

-The Zowe App Server and ZSS rely on many required or optional parameters to run, which includes setting up networking, deployment directories, plugin locations, and more.

-For convenience, the Zowe Application Server and ZSS read from the `zowe.yaml` file with a common structure, i.e. `components.app-server` and `components.zss`.
+For convenience, the App Server and ZSS share nearly identical configurations and read from the Zowe configuration file (via `components.app-server` and `components.zss`).
+Some values of configuration can be specified in the App server or ZSS sections.
+It is possible for each of these servers to read each others' sections to learn about their configuration.
-ZSS reads this file directly as a startup argument, while the Zowe Application Server (as defined in the `zlux-server-framework` repository) accepts several parameters.
-The parameters are intended to be read from a JSON file through an implementer of the server, such as the example in the `zlux-app-server` repository (the `lib/zluxServer.js` file).
-The file accepts a JSON file that specifies most, if not all, of the parameters needed.
-Other parameters can be provided through flags, if needed.

-**Note:** All examples are based on the *zlux-app-server* repository defaults.

 ## Environment variables

 In Zowe V1, environment variables were originally specified in `instance.env`.
-In V2, while most variables can be customized in corresponding component sections of `zowe.yaml`, additional environment variables can be specified in `zowe.environments` section.
+In V2, while most variables can be customized in corresponding component sections of the Zowe configuration file, additional environment variables can be specified in `zowe.environments` section.

 ## Network configuration

-**Note:** The following attributes are to be defined in the `zowe.yaml` file.
+**Note:** The following attributes are to be defined in the Zowe configuration file.

 The App Server can be accessed over HTTP and/or HTTPS, provided it has been configured for either.
+HTTPS should be used, as HTTP is not secure unless AT-TLS is used. `components.zss.tls` variable must be set to false in Zowe configuration file to use HTTP and AT-TLS.

+TODO: Trim this section below

 ### HTTP